fisker/promisify-file-reader/README.md

 ```

 #### PromiseFileReader.fileReader

 a instance of `PromiseFileReader`.
 unlike `window.FileReader`, `PromiseFileReader` don't need to listen `onload` or `onerror` event,
-so the reader can be used easyly
+so the reader can be used easily

-also explored as `window.promiseFileReader`
+also exports as `window.promiseFileReader`

 ```js
 // import
 import {fileReader as promiseFileReader} from 'promisify-file-reader'